nopSolutions/nopCommerce-Docs/en/running-your-store/system-administration/maintenance.md

 ## Deleting old exported files

-From the **Deleting old exported files** panel, click the **Delete** button.
+From the *Deleting old exported files* panel, click the **Delete** button.
 All the exported and generated files (such as, PDF and Excel files for example) will be deleted and removed from the database.

 ## Delete abandoned shopping carts and wishlists

-From the **Deleting abandoned shopping carts** panel, click the **Delete** button.
-All shopping cart items created before the specified date will be deleted.
+From the *Deleting abandoned shopping carts* panel, click the **Delete** button.
+All shopping cart and wishlist items created before the specified date will be deleted.

 ## Re-index database tables

-From the **Re-index database tables** panel, click the **Re-index** button.
+From the *Re-index database tables* panel, click the **Re-index** button.
 This procedure modifies existing tables by rebuilding the index.
 When you execute re-indexing in a table, only the statistics associated with the indexes are updated.
 Automatic or manual statistics created in the table (instead of an index) are not updated.

 ## Database backups

-From the **Database backups** panel, click the **Backup now** button to create a database backup.
+From the *Database backups* panel, click the **Backup now** button to create a database backup.

 > [!NOTE]
 >